 Faith felt her heart sink.
-So now it starts, she thought.
 Her first instinct was to pack.
 But when she looked down at Giles she was filled with such tenderness that it shook her.
-The thought of leaving him, or Dawn, was more than she could bear.
+The thought of leaving him—or Dawn—was more than she could bear.

-Guess I'm in this for the duration, Faith decided as she grabbed some clothes and pulled them on quickly.
+Looked like she was in for the long haul.
+She grabbed some clothes and pulled them on quickly.
 Giles was just hanging up when she headed down the stairs.
 He gave her a joyous smile.

 "Let me guess?
 It's B-Day."
 She tried hard to keep the sarcasm and dread out of her voice.

-He moved to her, took her in his arms.
+He moved to her and took her in his arms.
 "Yes, it is.
 Are you going to be all right with this?"

 She felt his arms tighten around her as she leaned into him.
 "I will be.
 I think."